angular-schule/angular-cli-ghpages/README.md

 #### --repo <a name="repo"></a>
  * __optional__
- * Default: url of the origin remote of the current dir (assumes a git repository)
+ * Default: URL of the origin remote of the current dir (assumes a Git repository)
  * Example: `ng deploy --repo=https://github.com/<username>/<repositoryname>.git`

-By default, this command assumes that the current working directory is a git repository, and that you want to push changes to the `origin` remote.
+By default, this command assumes that the current working directory is a Git repository, and that you want to push changes to the `origin` remote.
 If instead your files are not in a git repository, or if you want to push to another repository, you can provide the repository URL in the `repo` option.